 Fun stuff / South Korea

 However, there is still a lot we don't know about the Land of Morning Calm.
-Here are 7 facts that you might not know about South Korea – from its obsession with corner stores to its need for speed.
+Here are 7 fun facts that you might not know about South Korea – from its obsession with corner stores to its need for speed.
 Strap in, things are about to get weird.

 ...cats.
 There are over 30 cat cafes in Seoul alone.
 And these kitties don’t even buy a coffee.
 They will however lick your latte if unattended.
 Rumour has it there’s also a raccoon cafe with corgis.
-The takeaway: South Korea loves a gimmicky pet cafe, and we’re here for it.

 Corner stores are more than a last resort for late night cans.
 You can heat up your lunch there, meet friends, contemplate the meaning of life whist staring at strawberry-flavoured Cheetos.
 There’s even a hygge-designed 7-Eleven in Seoul.
 Convenience stores are very much part of the cultural furniture, and you will start appreciating them in a new strip-light.